J. Michael Conoyer, MD

 Prior to joining AAA, he worked in the advertising, public relations, and marketing area where he was employed by KSJ Advertising as executive vice president.
 Johnson served on the National AAA Accreditation Commission, the Board of Directors of Auto Club Insurance Company of Florida, the Automobile Club of Missouri, the Auto Club Inter-Insurance Exchange, Auto Club Family Insurance Company, and Auto Club Enterprises.
 Additionally, he served on numerous AAA national committees, including the AAA Response Board of Managers, the Strategic Marketing Council, and the AAA Member Services and Benefits Committee.

-He is a lifelong resident of St. Louis, and besides the Lindenwood University Board of Directors, he serves on the board at Mercy Healthcare, East Community, and has previously served on civic boards, including the Golf Foundation of Missouri, Director, Junior Achievement, and the St. Louis Chapter of American Red Cross.
+He is a lifelong resident of St. Louis, and besides the Lindenwood University Board of Directors, where he is Committee Chairman of the Board Development Committee, he serves on the board at Mercy Healthcare, East Community, and has previously served on civic boards, including the Golf Foundation of Missouri, Director, Junior Achievement, and the St. Louis Chapter of American Red Cross.

 Joseph G. Mathews has owned Mathews & Associates since 1985.
 Prior to that, he worked for Phoenix Life Insurance Company and Stix, Baer & Fuller and was an officer in the United States Army.